 Insurance Reimbursements

-The insurance system also plays a significant role in the functioning of the general healthcare system.
-In Malaysia, most insurance plans exclude Ayurvedic treatments as one of the non-counted covered services.
-This makes them less disseminated to many people.
+Here’s a practical issue: The insurance system also plays a significant role in the functioning of the general healthcare system.
+In Malaysia, most insurance plans exclude Ayurvedic treatments as one of the non-counted covered services, which makes them less disseminated to many people.

 Covid